prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ## How LiveIntent user ID submodule works

 The LiveIntent user ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier.

-In order to provide resolution, one or more first-party cookies are used to create this stable identifier.
+LiveIntent builds a model on the backend with data collected through an additional call issued on each page load.
+In order to provide resolution, one or more first-party cookies are used.
 See the [query parameters description](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md) for more details.

 The following first-party cookies are supported: